 Who Gets Targeted Therapy

 Some types of cancer, like CML, almost always have a target that treatment can focus on.
-But most of the time, your doctor will need to test your tumor to see if it has any targets.
-Usually they'll do a biopsy -- take a small sample from the tumor and check it in a lab.
+But sometimes, your doctor will need to test your tumor to see if it has any targets.
+Sometimes they'll do a biopsy -- take a small sample from the tumor and check it in a lab.

 Even if you have the same type of cancer as someone else, you might not have the same target.
 Not all breast cancers are HER2-positive.
 Targeted colon cancer medicines like cetuximab (Erbitux) won't work if you have the KRAS gene mutation.

 Before your doctor recommends a targeted therapy, you might have to try other treatments first.